aws-samples/aws-genai-llm-chatbot/README.md

   - `AdministratorAccess` policy granted to your user (for production, we recommend restricting access as needed)
   - Take note of `Access key` and `Secret access key`.

-To get started click on the button below
+To get started, click on the button below.

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/aws-samples/aws-genai-llm-chatbot)